CANDELbio/multitool/README.md

     lein deploy github

-# To deply to Clojars
+# To deploy to Clojars

 From a real terminal (not Emacs)